How to buy Cauldron Energy (CXU) shares

 TTM: trailing 12 months

 We're not expecting Cauldron Energy to pay a dividend over the next 12 months.

 Over the last 12 months, Cauldron Energy 's shares have ranged in value from as little as $0.028 up to $0.069.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Cauldron Energy 's is 1.3488.
-This would suggest that Cauldron Energy 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Cauldron Energy 's is 1.2383.
+This would suggest that Cauldron Energy 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Cauldron Energy overview

-Cauldron Energy Limited, a mineral resource development company, engages in the exploration of uranium and base metal projects in Australia and Argentina.
-It also explores for vanadium, gold, silver, nickel, copper, cobalt, and base metals.
-The company holds interest in the Yanrey project that comprises 12 granted tenements covering an area of approximately 1,851 square kilometers in Western Australia.
-It also holds an interest in the Rio Colorado project covering an area of approximately 762 square kilometers of exploration license in Argentina.
+Cauldron Energy Limited operates as a mineral exploration and development company in Australia and Argentina.
+The company explores for uranium, gold, silver, and copper deposits.
+It holds a 100% interest in the Yanrey project that comprises 12 granted exploration tenements covering an area of approximately 1,270 square kilometres in northwest of Western Australia.
+The company also has a 100% interest in the Rio Colorado project covering an area of approximately 445 square kilometres of exploration license in Argentina.
 In addition, it holds an agreement to acquire a 51% interest in the Blackwood gold project and a 60% interest in the Bullarto south gold project located in central Victoria, Australia.
 The company was formerly known as Scimitar Resources Limited and changed its name to Cauldron Energy Limited as a result of its merger with Jackson Minerals limited in June 2009.
 Cauldron Energy Limited was incorporated in 2002 and is headquartered in West Perth, Australia.